What We Need From You:

 Mary is licensed by RIDOH and completed her education at the Finger Lakes School of AOM in upstate NY.

-Cris Monteiro (She/Her)
+Cris Monteiro (She/They)

 Cris is licensed by RIDOH and completed her education at ACTCM in San Francisco, CA.